-When I gave the primary bedroom a mini makeover, the ivory headboard didn’t pop as I wanted it.
+When I gave the primary bedroom a makeover, the ivory headboard didn’t pop as I wanted it.
 And that’s sad because it’s a damn good headboard that should shine.
 How did I want to proceed with the bedroom makeover?
 Yes, I could do paint, but I wanted something more luxurious.
 Limewash?
 Venetian plaster?
 How about some black textured wallpaper from Phillips Jefferies.

-Black Wallpaper For The Bedroom
+Black Textured Wallpaper For The Bedroom

 First things first, I knew I wanted a Phillip Jeffries wallcovering in this space.
 This is a room I spend half my life in.
 I wanted luxury.
-I ordered samples of grasscloth, cork, and vinyl in all the colors.
+I ordered samples of grasscloth, cork, and vinyl in all colors.
 Once they arrived, I stuck each sample behind the headboard and stepped back.
 The grasscloth was beautiful, but I was drawn to Broad Strokes in Scraffido Shadow.

 Since Phillip Jeffries is the Rolls Royce of handcrafted wallpaper products, I knew I had to be 100% on board with this decision.
 A luxury wallpaper like this is an investment.
 I went to work in Photoshop mocking it up.
 Holy moly she’s sexy AF.
 This bold, dramatic, black textured wallpaper was drop-dead gorgeous…hello lover.
 But I think the mirror over the bed has got to go bye-bye.

 I had one more HUGE decision to make.
 Did I want to wallpaper just the one wall behind the headboard, or did I want to wallpaper the entire space?
 If I chose one wall only, I needed to decide if the inset should pop or not.
 This room was an addition that the former owners built in the 90s when TVs were a highlight of the space.
-If you have a TV inset in your wall, you feel my pain.
+If you have a TV inset on your wall, you feel my pain.
 The snake mirror moved downstairs, but it may slither back up to the bedroom.

 The black textured wallpaper arrived.
 We hired Steven Kaye of Paper Craft Interiors again.
 He wallpapered my home office last year.
 If you are in the Chicagoland area, Steven is your man.
 He works with many of the local interior designers here and is a master wallpaper hanger…and I’m not saying that in a joking manner.
 He’s literally the regional director of the National Guild of Professional Paperhangers.